4zmyyy/Belajar-Python-/README.md

 - **Error Dataset Natural Earth not included:** Changed structure dataset in new Data from Naturalearth
 - **Check the code, File reconditioning and alternative visualization for better graphic**

+- ## Progress on Day 16 - 17 ( Apr, 8-9 )
+- Setting up the 3D cube coordinates
+- Applying a color gradient using Matplotlib's 'winter' colormap
+- Implementing a rotation animation with horizontal movement
+- Resolving deprecation warnings related to colormap access
+- Saving the animation as a GIF using PillowWriter
 ---

 ## About Me